Ex0du5-2169/UPEHFHook/README.md

 Ex0du5_2169 - Me - Buy me a cuppa, if you want to - https://ko-fi.com/ex0du5_2169

 # Special Thanks:
-nm088 on the Mad Island modding discord for his help getting the updated skeletons into the game.
+nm088 on the Mad Island modding discord for the huge amount of help and advice, plus his skeleton data swapping scripts that are crucial to this mod.
-Yotan - https://github.com/yotan-dev/mad-island-mods/releases - For his efforts in making HFramework, that this mod was originally intended to work with.
+Yotan - https://github.com/yotan-dev/mad-island-mods/releases - For his advice and efforts in making HFramework, that this mod was originally intended to work with (soon).